OR WAIT 15 SECS

-A look at how a zirconia CAD/CAM-milled restoration is a great treatment material option for full arch implant supported fixed prosthesis.
+A technique demonstrating the use of a zirconia CAD/CAM-milled restoration for full arch implant supported fixed prosthesis.

 Full-arch implant-supported restorations have been documented to have high success rates.
 Many combinations of materials have been used for this type of restoration, such as metal alloy-acrylic, metal alloy-composite and metal alloy-ceramic.